-The scales are attached to the frame and move up and down with the saw head.
-The blade indicator, used to read the inch and quarter scales, remains stationary.
+The two indicators move up and down with the cutting head.
+The lower indicator is used to read the inch scale, and the upper indicator is used to read the quarter scale.

 The Inch Scale

 The horizontal line on the blade height indicator shows how many inches the bottom of the blade is above the bed of the mill.
 If you know the height of your blade at each cut, you can determine the thickness of lumber you are sawing.